Oregon utilities shut power amid high dry winds, fire danger - KTVZ

 Associated Press

 PORTLAND, Ore.
-(AP) — Oregon utilities began shutting down power to thousands of customers on Friday as dry easterly winds swept into the region in a bid to lessen the risk of wildfires in extremely dry and hot conditions.
+(AP) — Oregon utilities shut down power to tens of thousands of customers on Friday as dry easterly winds swept into the region in a bid to lessen the risk of wildfires in extremely dry and hot conditions.

 Power shut-offs due to extreme fire weather, common in California, are relatively new to the Pacific Northwest.
 The plans, which were part of permanent rules approved in May to manage wildfire danger in high-risk areas, mark the new reality in a region better known for its rain and temperate rainforests.

-Portland General Electric halted power in the Columbia River Gorge and in the Mount Hood corridor east of Portland, Oregon and a second power company was poised to initiate its own shutoff Friday for 12,500 customers if conditions developed as expected.
-More than 40,000 customers, including in Portland’s posh West Hills neighborhood, will likely lose power by late Friday in planned shutoffs as winds of up to 60 mph hit some areas and temperatures hovered in the high 80s and low 90s.
+Portland General Electric halted power to about 30,000 customers in 12 service areas — including the post West Hills neighborhood of Portland — and a second power company was poised to initiate its own shutoff.
+More than 40,000 customers were expected to lose power by late Friday in planned shutoffs as winds of up to 60 mph hit and temperatures hovered in the high 80s and low 90s.

 Schools in the areas with planned power outages canceled classes and authorities urged residents to charge cellphones and be ready to evacuate at a moment’s notice.